nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Deleting a student

-1. Deleting a student while all students are being shown
+1. Deleting a student while all students are being shown.

     * Prerequisites: Multiple "Students" shown in the list of students.